Kavita1306/Metacrafters--EVM-Proof-Beginner/README.md

 If true, decrease the totalSupply by _value.
 Decrease the balance of the _address by _value.
 # Usage
-Deploy the MyToken contract to a supported Ethereum network.
+Install the MyToken contract on an Ethereum network that is supported.
-Once deployed, you can interact with the contract by calling the following functions:
+When the contract is launched, you may communicate with it by calling the following functions:
-mint: Creates new tokens and assigns them to a specified address.
+mint: allocates newly created tokens to a certain address.

 Parameters:
 _address: The address to which the tokens will be minted.
 _value: The amount of tokens to be minted.
-burn: Destroys existing tokens by reducing the total supply and the balance of a specified address.
+burn: Reduces the total supply and the balance of a given address by burning existing tokens.

 Parameters:
 _address: The address from which the tokens will be burned.
 _value: The amount of tokens to be burned.
 # License
-This contract is licensed under the MIT License.
-SPDX-License-Identifier: MIT.
+The MIT License governs this agreement.
+MIT is the SPDX-License-Identifier.